Turriff RFC: 21st Century

 It's fantastic to physically see it, the hard work has paid off.
 From our first chats with Stuart [Grant], this is what we wanted, to have a rugby club in the community, and to be here with the posts up and lines painted.
 To have a grandstand at a new rugby pitch is nothing short of a miracle.
 Having somewhere where people can watch rugby in all weathers is a good selling factor.
 There's the play park and boating lake, it's a wonderful area.
 We don't just want one person to come down and watch rugby, we want several with their friends and families.
 It's an emotional day for me and the rest of the guys to get to where we are and have arguably the best rugby pitch in the North-east of Scotland.

 One of the highlights in the club's short history was the Turriff Women's side winning the Huntly Sevens in 2019.
 Lyndsay Hester explained the growing success of the Women's side: "To have started off with just five of us at training, to a full team who have successfully competed in a tournament event was just fantastic.
 Although normal training is off, we're all keeping up our fitness individually and we are really looking forward to entering the development league once rugby resumes.
 Although it's been on hold it's still been an exciting time, and we're raring to go."

 Rugby union - outwith the highest professional and international level - was halted in Scotland due to coronavirus in March 2020.
 The men's side were accepted into Caledonia North 4 for the season 2021–22.

 As rugby union is growing in the north-east of Scotland, there is the prospect of local derbies for new clubs like Turriff.
 Lyndsay Hester predicts a bright future: "It will be good to go into a league in which we have two local derbies.
 We believe we are on a winner, the potential of the area is huge.
 Our costs are minimal, as we have no clubhouse, but we are working towards building one."

-Both Turriff co-presidents won the Caledonia North Scottish Rugby Community Recognition 'Inspiration' Award in 2021.
-The SRU website stating: "The co-Presidents were nominated for their “absolutely extraordinary efforts” to keep club members engaged, informed and safe throughout the COVID-19 pandemic.
-They were further credited for their determination to keep propelling the club forward, and for promoting a safe, inclusive and welcoming environment for all."